thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

 A **primitive** is data that's immutable.
 In other words, data that can't be changed.

 For example, the number `42` in JavaScript is a primitive.
 That means it can never be anything other than `42`.
-Adding `1` to it doesn't change it's value, but instead, results in the number `43`, a completely new and equally unchangeable number.
+Adding `1` to it doesn't change its value, but instead, results in the number `43`, a completely new and equally unchangeable number.
 This may sound a bit confusing and obvious, but it'll make more sense when you learn about changeable data called objects.

 See [data types](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#Data_types) and [primitives](https://developer.mozilla.org/en-US/docs/Glossary/Primitive) on the Mozilla Developer Network for more information.